 TIP: It takes the elevator 40 seconds to get to the Space Needle observation deck.
 There are windows in the elevator, so be sure to position yourself by one of those.
 That way you can enjoy the views on your ride up.
 Tove and I have heard several people complain when they’re stuck in the back elevator without a view (even though they’ll still have the breathtaking view from the top of the Space Needle when they reach the top).

 The Space Needle observation deck offers indoor and outdoor, 360 degree panoramic views of Seattle.
+But the biggest draw is the revolving glass floor.
 To the south you stare directly at downtown Seattle and Mount Rainier, to the west you can admire the Puget Sound and the Olympic Mountains, to the north you’ll find Mount Baker and Lake Union, and to the east you see Bellevue and the Cascade Mountains.
-If you don’t know the area well, there are plenty of informational kiosks inside the observation deck that help you figure out what you’re looking at.

 NOTE: The Seattle CityPASS is the best deal you can find in the city.
-It gives you day/night admission to the Space Needle, plus access to five other popular tourist attractions (including the Museum of Pop Culture, the Seattle Aquarium, and Woodland Park Zoo).
-A single Seattle CityPASS ticket booklet saves you 45% on admission to all six attractions.
+It gives you day/night admission to the Space Needle, plus access to four other popular tourist attractions (including the Museum of Pop Culture, the Seattle Aquarium, and Woodland Park Zoo).

 If you’re visiting Seattle, you have to take in the view from the top of the Space Needle.
 I mean…c’mon…it’s the SPACE NEEDLE!
-If you live in Seattle, you shouldn’t take the Space Needle for granted.
-Growing up here, I’ve seen the view from the top of the Space Needle too many times to count, but it never ever gets old.
-Depending on the weather, time of day, and the company you’re with, it’s a different experience every time you step on the Space Needle observation deck.
+If you live in Seattle, you shouldn’t take it for granted.
+Growing up here, I’ve seen the view from the top of the Space Needle too many times to count.
+But it honestly never ever gets old.
+Depending on the weather, time of day, and the company you’re with, it’s a different experience every time you step on the observation deck.
 Don’t miss out on the fun!